Three’s latest 5G Hub router (ZTE MC888) offers average download speeds of 150Mbps. Plans start from £11 per month.

 In this article, we’ll review Three’s 5G Hub router.
 We’ll start by looking at how it works, and the best offers currently available on Three’s 5G home broadband.
-We’ll also look at the technical specifications and the network coverage available on the 5G Hub.
+We’ll also look at the technical specifications and at the network coverage available on the 5G Hub.

-Prices From: £11 per month
+Prices From: £11 per month for 6 months, then £22 per month

 Contract Length: 1 month or 24 months

-Download Speeds: 100Mbps+ (average download speed)
+Download Speeds: 150Mbps (average download speed)

 Will vary based on the signal strength & coverage in your area

-Model Number: Zyxel NR5103E
+Model Number: ZTE MC888

 Availability: Selected UK postcodes (check your postcode)